stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-2.rst

 Step 2.
 Insert square nuts into plastic parts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+You may need to use force to get them in.
 .. raw:: html

     <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; height: auto;">